Foxboron/Blog/content/blog/pam-auth-bypass.md

 ## The Vulnerability

-Levente Polyakk theorized that these invalid users clearly was returning something valid for `pam_unix.so`.
+Levente Polyak theorized that these invalid users clearly was returning something valid for `pam_unix.so`.
 How else would they continue to authenticate?
 Johannes spelunks through code, looking for the code path that would allow invalid users to authenticate.